-You see, what most Ontarians don’t know is that with credit unions, they only answer to their customers, whereas the big financial institutions answer to their shareholders.
+You see, what most Ontarians don’t know is that credit unions only answer to their customers, whereas the big financial institutions answer to their shareholders.
 Not only that, customers are considered credit union members.
 That’s why when you open an account with a credit union, you are required to pay a small membership share (i.e. $15).
-This one-time investment gives you voting rights for the Board of Directors and changes to by-laws of the credit union too.
+This one-time investment gives you voting rights for the Board of Directors and changes to the by-laws of the credit union too.
 This means that they are more inclined to offer their members more personalized service, especially when it comes to navigating the often complex world of mortgages.

-Moreover, credit unions still offer competitive rates, transparent mortgage advice, while offering the same products and services as any other financial institution.
+Moreover, credit unions still offer competitive rates, and transparent mortgage advice, while offering the same products and services as any other financial institution.
 That could be why 42% of survey respondents said if they were first-time homebuyers today, they’d likely consult a credit union for their mortgage.